 Cinnamon Roasted Apples!
 This is an easy and healthy recipe for baked cinnamon apples made in the oven with a touch of brown sugar.
+They're soft, cinnamon-y, saucy, and delicious.
 Eat them for dessert, add them to your breakfast, or just straight from the pan!

-Step 1: You're going to want to peel and chop your apples.
-There's lots of great nutrients in apple peel so I'm normally loathe to take it away, but for uniform baking I really do recommend it here.
-But your roasted apples are your business, so if you want to keep the skins on then be my guest.
+You'll want to peel and chop your apples.
+Apple peel contains lots of great nutrients, so I'm normally loathe to remove it, but for uniform baking, I really do recommend it here.
+But your roasted apples are your business, so if you want to keep the skins on, then be my guest.

-Step 2: line a large rimmed baking sheet with parchment paper and scatter the apples about.
-Sprinkle the brown sugar and cinnamon over top and give the apples a good toss to ensure they're well coated.
+Line a large rimmed baking sheet with parchment paper and scatter the apples about.
+Sprinkle the brown sugar and cinnamon over the top and give the apples a good toss to ensure they're well coated.
 Then, scatter those butter cubes around and chuck the whole tray into the oven.

 Pro tips / recipe notes: